wendellnd/wendellnd/README.md

 </div>

 <div align="center">
-  <p>I’m Software Engineer aways searching for learning.</p>
+  <h3 align="center">Software Engineer aways searching for learning</h3>
   <p>
-  I’ve been studying since 15 years old, with courses and by myself, actually working with GoLang, Serverless and AWS at Consumidor Positivo.
+  I’ve been studying since 15 years old, with courses and by myself, actually working with GoLang, Kubernetes, Serverless and AWS at Consumidor Positivo.
   </p>
 </div>